uoftgasa/uoftgasa.github.io/markdown/index.md

 The thesis is the culmination of your work in the program.
 This is a significant work in excess of 100 pages, incorporating the results of multiple publications.
 The typical format follows that of a research publication, but on a more extended scale.
 Each section will likely have its own introduction, background and summary sandwiching any relevant results and methods.
 A thesis will have it's own abstract, an introduction chapter, a chapter for each relevant result (whether published or not), and a conclusion chapter that contextualizes the research and explains how the student will continue their work.

 This document must be prepared in advance of the [thesis defense](#thesis-defense), according to the timeline laid out on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/program/thesis/).
+Note that you should leave one month to complete revisions after your defense is complete.
 You can see examples of past theses at the [UofT archive](https://tspace.library.utoronto.ca/browse?type=author&sort_by=3&order=DESC&rpp=20&etal=-1&value=Astronomy+and+Astrophysics&offset=0) or on the [Astronomy Library's website](http://www.astro.utoronto.ca/theses/theses.html).

 ### Thesis Defense